 For people investing into a business in Canada, who need a Work Permit to allow them to manage that business, there are several general options:

-- NAFTA Investor Work Permit: The North American Free Trade Agreement allows US and Mexican citizens to come to Canada to make a “substantial investment” into a business, then obtain a Work Permit to develop and direct that business.
+- CUSMA Investor Work Permit: The Canada-US-Mexico Free Trade Agreement (Formerly NAFTA) allows US and Mexican citizens to come to Canada to make a “substantial investment” into a business, then obtain a Work Permit to develop and direct that business.

 Long term, you may wish to apply for Permanent Residence to Canada.
 Depending on your background and the timing of your application, you may be able to apply as a Federal Skilled Worker, under the Canadian Experience Class, or a Provincial Nominee Program.